 In 2002, Uruguay's economy experienced its most significant setback since 1982, with real GDP contracting by approximately 10.8%.
-While the economy recovered in 2004, growing at a pace of 12.3%, we can give no assurances that the adverse consequences of the 2002 crisis for Uruguay's population can be redressed in the absence of sustained economic growth in the medium term and the implementation of adequate social and economic policies.
+While the economy recovered in 2004, growing at a pace of 12.3%, we can give no assurances that the adverse consequences of the crisis for Uruguay's population can be redressed in the absence of sustained economic growth in the medium term and the implementation of adequate social and economic policies.
 Uruguay's economy remains highly linked to the U.S. dollar and therefore vulnerable to external shocks.
 Furthermore, Uruguay does not expect the economy to continue growing at current rates, which in the past have been fuelled by historically high international prices for certain of Uruguay's commodity exports.
 A contraction in growth rates will also impose constraints on government revenues, requiring that fiscal discipline be applied over time to preserve the government's ability to service its debt.

-Impact of Argentina's Economic Crisis on Uruguay's Banking System

-In 2002, Uruguay's banking system confronted its worst crisis since 1982-83.
-The liquidity assistance provided by the authorities to domestic banks to help stem the run on deposits failed to restore confidence.
-Between January 1, 2002 and February 28, 2003, depositors withdrew approximately US\$6.8 billion from the Uruguayan banking system (out of approximately US\$14.2 billion of deposits existing as of December 31, 2001).
+Impact of Argentina's Economic Crisis on Uruguay's Banking System banking system (out of approximately US\$14.2 billion of deposits existing as of December 31, 2001).
 Banks responded to depositors' demands by withdrawing approximately US\$1.1 billion in reserves and voluntary deposits held with Banco Central and reducing to practically none the availability of credit.
-The financial system received assistance of approximately US\$2.0 billion from the Uruguayan authorities, including US\$539.0 million from Banco Central, US\$524.0 million from the central government (acting through one of its agencies) and US \$986.0 million from a banking stability fund created in response to the crisis.
+The financial system received assistance of approximately US\$2.0 billion from the Uruguayan authorities, including US\$539 million from Banco Central, US\$524 million from the central government (acting through one of its agencies) and US \$986 million from a banking stability fund created in response to the crisis.
 The 2002 crisis resulted in the mandatory rescheduling of U.S. dollar-denominated time deposits held with Banco de la República and Banco Hipotecario, the liquidation of four private banks at the end of 2002 and the beginning of 2003, and the concentration of banking activities with government-owned banks.
 Although Uruguay's financial sector has generally regained stability, a substantial part of the banks' assets and liabilities continue to be denominated in U. S. dollars, rendering the system vulnerable to external shocks.
 Furthermore, despite the banks' increased liquidity, they have not increased lending to the private sector.
 The Uruguayan government's economic program includes the analysis and implementation of measures designed to address the shortcomings of the banking system and mitigate the risks to which it is exposed.